Rosuav/ModivivingMars/README.md

   biofuel from algae, and an all-natural fiber that can be used like polymers.

   These lack artwork and are probably not well balanced.
 Numbers need tweaking.
+  Might also currently be broken (in a recent change, I hid it behind a game rule selection; maybe the functionality needs to be global but the game rule unlocks them??).

 * Game Rule: "International Trade".
 Probably so unbalanced as to count as a cheat.
 Unlocks every sponsor's rovers.